RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 She vaguely recalled being sold several times by her mother to older men to have her first time.
 The fact it had all been a scam back then was what had helped her get tools to mentally overcome that trauma.
 Sinéad had told her she wasn't over it, that she still needed to go to therapy, but they weren't the one who had to deal with it all every day, they didn't get to decide how she felt.

 Sinéad had tried to be helpful, she knew that logically.
 But Debug didn't need more women claiming the title of her mother.
-So she had pushed them away, and then run away rather than ask for help.
+So she had pushed them away, and then ran away rather than ask for help.

 The corridor she had been trapped in was half underground, with windows at a normal person's shoulder height right but right at ground level outside.
 Debug's escape planning was interrupted by the mental image of punching the windows out and crawling through the broken glass to freedom.